Juanx65/WifiSniffing/README.md

   # Channel hopping:

-  When creating the `chanhop.sh` file, remeber to give it permission: `chmod 700 chanhop.sh`.
+  When creating the `chanhop.sh` file, give it permission: `chmod 700 chanhop.sh`.

-  The script `chanhon.sh` allows to hop into different channes in monitor mode, use as follows:
+  The script `chanhon.sh` allows to hop into different channels in monitor mode, use as follows:

   ```
   ./chanhop.sh -i <interface> -b <band> -b <band> -d <time on each channel in seconds>